lchen36ui/GettingandCleaningData/README.md

  2. under directory of text there are "subject_test.txt", "X_test.txt", and "y_test.txt"; the "X_test.txt" has been renamed as "x_test.txt" (lowercase x) for consistency.

 Therefore, the code in run_analysis regarding these files are changed accordingly.

+3. Two additional packages, "data.table" and "reshape2", were required when ran the program first time, but it is not required when they have been installed.
+The code for installation of the packages were not included.